peterfairfield/anaxis/l/the_city.md

  - Tarside (Duhbside) vs Simside (bitumen vs resin)
  - [Timagur](/) -- the ships being made in the shipyards.
  - The Horn -- [Isalt Island's](/l/isalt) closest edge.

+ The Engineering of humans in the landscape beggars the imagination.
+The canals, the lakes, the shores the caves are all of providence given or lovingly made.
+Flowers and crickets sing.

+ The Sun shines down streets and strikes certain objects, illuminating a child or a clue with equal acumen.
+Sometimes it puts them into a pretty pickle, or allows the patrols to find them when they need to have a chat with Bore.